 Improve the Way You Move

 Many people have a relationship with exercise that is similar to their relationship to food: they either avoid it or overdo it.
-Learning to move your body in ways that feel good, and rest without feeling guilty, is a challenge in our “go for the burn” culture, but meeting that challenge will help your body find its natural way.
+Learning to move your body in ways that feel good, and rest without feeling guilty, is a challenge in our “go for the burn” culture.
+Meeting that challenge will help your body find its natural way.

 When you take self-berating, calorie burning and body sculpting out of the equation, you will be able to honor your body’s natural desires to move and rest.